pgaulon/pgaulon.github.io/index.md

 # MiniCPS and Vagrant

-[MiniCPS](https://github.com/scy-phy/minicps) is a framework written in Python that allows anyone to recreate a Cyber Physical System (CPS).
+[MiniCPS](https://github.com/scy-phy/minicps) is a framework written in Python that allows to simulate Cyber Physical Systems (CPS) in real-time built on top of Mininet.
-The different machines composing the CPS will interact with each other on a virtual network.
-This network is handled by [Mininet](https://mininet.org/).
+[Mininet](https://mininet.org/) is a lightweight network emulator and MiniCPS uses it to emulate a CPS network.

 Having gone through it, the installation process is quite simple.
-However I usually prefer to install softwares in an enclosed environment, and especially using virtual machines (VM).
+However I usually prefer to install softwares in an isolated environment, and especially using virtual machines (VM).
 I think about it as a safety net in case the installation goes wrong.
 For that effect, Mininet provides a ready to go [image](http://mininet.org/download/#option-1-mininet-vm-installation-easy-recommended).
 So from there the only step missing is to [install MiniCPS](https://minicps.readthedocs.io/en/latest/userguide.html#install-minicps).

 Mininet VM is based on Ubuntu 14.04 which officially joined the [old releases section](http://old-releases.ubuntu.com/releases/14.04.0/) and will reach its end of life next April.
-Also, the process is quite long and requires manual intervention.
-One need to download the Mininet VM, install it using ones favorite virtualizer, find its IP and install MiniCPS.
+Also, the process of installing Mininet is quite long and requires manual intervention: one need to download the Mininet VM, install it using ones favorite virtualizer, find its IP, install MiniCPS and clone its repository to get started.

 A better user experience can be achieved using [Vagrant](https://www.vagrantup.com/).
 From a single file, a virtual machine containing the already installed environment can be brought up using the magic words: